roland-burke/roland-burke.github.io/_drafts/2025-04-09-released-mobilematic-to-the-playstore.md

 	<!-- ... more channels ... -->
 </device>
 ```
-The device is a radiator thermostat which has attributes like `ACTUAL_TEMPERATURE` and `SET_POINT_TEMPERATURE` which represent the measured temperature and the configured temperature.
-These attributes can vary depending on the device hence the challenge is to find a way of efficiently manage supported devices without hardcoding each attribute.
-The solution i came up with, is a mapping file which i call Driver.
-Each type of the device has usually the same functionalities.
+In the example the device has attributes like `ACTUAL_TEMPERATURE` and `SET_POINT_TEMPERATURE` which represent the measured temperature and the configured temperature.
+These attributes can vary depending on the device hence the challenge is to find a way to efficiently manage supported devices without hardcoding each attribute.
+The solution I came up with, is a mapping file which I call Driver.
+Each type of a device has usually the same functionalities.
 For example a thermostat has the functionality to read and set the temperature.
-So in the mapping file i define the mapping of the actual attributes from the device to a custom property which i actually use in the code.
-For each supported device type i define custom properties to handle the specific functionality.
+So in the file I define the mapping of the actual attributes from the device to custom properties which I use in the code.

-When i need to add a new device and the device type is already supported, i just need to add a single file which maps the attribute types from the device to my custom ones which i use in the code.
-Of course when i add a completely new device type, i also need to add the UI and functionality to make it work.
+When I need to add a new device and the device type is already supported, just a single file needs to be added which maps the attribute types from the device to my custom ones which I use in the code.
+Of course when a completely new device type needs to be added, then also the new UI and functionality has to be added.

 ### State management
+Another challenge was the state management.
+Initially I used the `setState` method from Flutter which notifies the framework that the internal state of the object has changed and causes the framework to schedule a build for the object.
+I also used `ChangeNotifier` to propagate the change of a value.
+By the time the code got messy and was somewhat hard to test.

+I discoverd the `flutter_bloc` which is a library for state management.
+There might be other solutions, but bloc sounded interesting so I decided to learn it and integrate it into the app.
+I replaced my custom solution with bloc, and the code cleaner and also better testable.

 ### Security
+During the planning of the scope for the release,

 ## Release process